Hatpipliya: Demographics

+According to local administrative estimates, the projected population of Hatpipliya town for 2025 is approximately 25,200.
+The 2011 Census of India recorded the town population at 17,419.
+Hatpipliya Tehsil had a total population of 106,612 as per the 2011 Census.

 Government and politics

 Civic administration

 Hatpipliya is administered by a Nagar Parishad (Municipal Council).
 Its responsibilities include sanitation, street lights, maintenance of birth and death records.

 Representation in Parliament and State Assembly

 At the state level, Hatpipliya falls within the Hatpipliya Assembly constituency, which covers most of the surrounding tehsil.
 As of November 2020, its representative in the Vidhan Sabha is Manoj Choudhary of the Bharatiya Janata Party.

 At the national level, the city is falls within the Dewas (Lok Sabha constituency).
 As of 2019, its Member of Parliament is Mahendra Solanki of the Bharatiya Janata Party.

 Law and order

 The Dewas Police, a division of the Madhya Pradesh Police, under the direct control of Department of Home Affairs, Government of Madhya Pradesh is the law enforcement agency in Dewas.
 Dewas district is divided into 19 police stations and six police outposts.
 Hatpipliya itself has one police station.

-Civic Utility / Amenities
+Civic utility / Amenities

 As of the 2011 census, Hatpipliya had 60 km of roads of which 48 km was paved.
 Amongst the medical facilities, it had 8 medical shops and 1 dispensary with 6 beds.
 Amongst the social, recreational and cultural facilities it had 1 theatre and 3 auditorium/community halls.
 It had 6 bank branches.

 Hatpipliya lies about 7 km north of the town of Chapda which is the junction to nearest National Highway (NH47), 41 km south-east of the district headquarters of Dewas, which is home to the nearest Railway Station (Dewas Junction) and 55 km east of Indore, which is home to the nearest Airport (Devi Ahilya Bai Holkar Airport).